What does “genjitsu” mean in Japanese?

 Contents

-Let me start with the definition and meanings of “genjitsu”.
+Let me start with the definition and meaning of “genjitsu”.

-- genjitsu – 現実 (げんじつ) : a noun meaning ‘reality’ or ‘actuality’ in Japanese.
-This can also work as plural.
-Learn more about Japanese plural.
+- genjitsu – 現実 (げんじつ) : a noun meaning ‘reality’ in Japanese.

-Native speakers use this noun to refer to something real or the state of being real.
-So, the usage of this noun is similar to those of the English ones above, I think.
+Japanese native speakers use this noun to refer to something real or the state of being real.
+So, this can work in more or less the same way as the English noun, “reality”, does.

-The kanji expression of “genjitsu” consists of the following two characters:
+The kanji expression of “genjitsu” consists of the following two kanji characters:

-- 現 : a kanji character widely used to mean ‘reality’, ‘presence’, or ‘appearance’.
+- 現 : a kanji character used to mean ‘reality’, ‘presence’, or ‘appearance’ in Japanese.

-- 実 : a kanji character widely used to mean ‘truth’ or ‘reality’.
+- 実 : a kanji character used to mean ‘truth’ or ‘reality’ in Japanese.

-From these two kanji characters, we can understand that “genjitsu” literally means ‘reality and truth’.
-This literal interpretation is very close to the actual meanings.
+From these two kanji characters, we can understand that “genjitsu” literally means ‘reality and truth’ in Japanese.
+This literal interpretation is very close to the actual meaning.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “genjitsu” through the detailed kanji check above.

-Then, let me explain how to use “genjitsu” through the example sentences below.
+So far, I’ve explained the definition and meaning of “genjitsu” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “reality” in Japanese